temporalio/documentation/docs/concepts/what-is-the-temporal-web-ui.md

 The Recent Events tab has the following views:

 - Timeline: A chronological or reverse-chronological order of events with a summary.
-  Clicking into an Event will display all of the event details.
+  Clicking into an Event displays all details for that Event.
-  Clicking “Expand all” will display all Event details.
+  Clicking “Expand all” displays all Event details.
-  Similarly, clicking “Collapse All” will collapse the table and only display the summary.
+  Similarly, clicking “Collapse all” collapses the table and displays only the summary.
 - Compact: A logical grouping of Activities, Signals and Timers.
 - JSON: The full JSON code for the workflow.